Looking for an automatic pool cleaner?

 The wheels have treads to increase traction with the pool surface.
 The cleaner rarely gets stuck on drains or any other obstacle.

-The Hayward Poolvergnuegen pool cleaner doesn’t have any navigation system per se.
+The Hayward Poolvergnuegen doesn’t have any navigation system per se.
 Rather, it moves in pre-programmed patterns.

-After some distance (8-10 feet), the left wheels reverses, causing the pool cleaner to turn.
+After some distance (8-10 feet), the left wheels reverses, causing it to turn.
 It can make five different turns between 90 and 450 degrees.

 This ensures there are no missed areas.